 The skinny thing hasn’t stopped since then, and in the mid 90’s, I was in junior high, and I remember being called fat quite often when I wasn’t.
 These comments that were said to me tore me up inside, and I allowed them to get me down to a level that started a deep self-hatred of my body, which caused me to not be able to see my own beauty.
 During a time, I should have been focusing on my music, writing, playing outside with friends, sleepovers, and crushes; I was stuck in front of a mirror instead constantly picking my face, body, and hair apart.
 This is just an example of how twisted, one-way ideas planted in our minds can cause issues for ourselves.
 Now to the men.
 I see you and I love you.
 There has always been more speak of women and the body image problems they go through because it used to be talked about more than it is now.
 Speaking from my own experience, I grew up around men that were taught and taught their sons that crying isn’t what men do, “we don’t talk about those things”, and “just be a man about it.”
 This fact affected men to a point where they couldn’t talk about things considered of a personal and sensitive nature, and in some cases, it drove guys to harsh extremes that ended up getting them and or others hurt.
 Guys, I’ve known for a long time that you go through your own body image troubles because I have a brother that has spoken to me of such things, but I did not know the true extent of what you went and are going through until I did my research.
 Ladies, in case you didn’t know, men do struggle with their looks, and they also develop eating disorders just like women do.
 Men have an actual harder time reaching out for help because of the tough stereotype crap that’s pushed on them, and because these beauty issues are still considered by most as just women’s troubles.
 And while women are mostly stuck on becoming or being skinny, men are encouraged to become more muscular and obtain a thing called the “T chest”.
 I have never even heard of that term until I did my research.
 According to a study I read, the ideas pushed onto men say they are supposed to be tall, like over 6ft, muscular with six to eight pack abs, and broad shouldered.
 As a woman, I confess that I am attracted to tall, muscular men, but not solely, I find all men and women beautiful.
 Also, ladies, it isn’t as easy for guys to lose weight and gain muscle as we thought, well, at least I thought this.
 Turns out they’re just like us in this way too, it’s just that some have an easier time achieving their body improvement goals than others.
 Over the past week I have read several articles where men have spoken out about the fact that they too have gotten liposuction because diet and/or exercise wasn’t working for them.
 I had no clue and felt so narrow-minded to not have considered the fact men have went through such a rough time with this, that they’ve had these procedures done just to feel better about themselves.
 I have known a couple of men that have undergone gastric bypass surgery for what I thought was only because of health reasons but learned quite quickly they also had trouble with the man they were seeing in the mirror.
 The more I read, the more my heart went out to you guys.
 And I know from guys informing me of this over the years, that they even grew up thinking and still believe that the girl or guy they had or have their eyes on would never want them because the object of their attention was so beautiful while they considered themselves ugly, fat, undesirable, or all of the above.
 Men, I am here to say you are all sexy beasts and I absolutely love you however you want to look or be in this world.

 I, like many others, have wasted an enormous amount of energy degrading ourselves because we didn’t fit into the perfect image of what beauty is supposed to look like.
 Everyone has their own body type, traits and preferences: tall, short, skinny, athletic, muscular, non-muscular, pear shaped, straight lined, V shaped; dark, medium, and light skinned, freckled, scarred, blemish free, tattooed, pierced; bald, long, short, buzzed, and multicolored hair, etc. … The point is, we are all unique in many ways and to not respect that is to not love yourself.
 Allowing yourself and others to make you feel like less of a person because you do not fit into the world’s mainstream views of being beautiful can cause irreparable damage to your body and create several psychological disorders.
-I went through 30 years having a deep self-hatred of how I looked.
+I went through 25 years of having a deep self-hatred of how I looked.
 In my eyes, I was ugly because I didn’t fit the beauty standards that were presented to me as I was growing up.
 I didn’t end up with anorexia or bulimia like several people I know, but it did trigger what is called an impulse control disorder within me that has taken many years to let go of.
 What I’ve said here is just some of things concerning the issues surrounding body image and beauty standards, because I only know what I know about this mess.
 If you are one of the many people who have dealt or deal with this problem and you want your voice to be heard; you have a safe place here with me to voice it.
 What have you experienced in your life that deals with a beauty standard you felt you just couldn’t match up to?
 Did you ever stay away from others because you felt you weren’t good looking enough to be around them?
 Did you ever not tell someone you were into them because you thought they were out of your league?
 Have you ever hidden behind bulky clothing due to hateful thoughts about the way your body seemed?
 Did you ever beat yourself up thinking the way you looked wasn’t good enough?
 Talk to me.
 Inform me of the things I don’t know that concerns aspects of this issue so we can all get it out there and kill this rotten idea that has sat with so many of us for too damned long.

 I love all of you!!!